aneasystone/github-trending/README.md

 ## Css

+* 【2023-05-22】[kunjgit / GameZone](https://github.com/kunjgit/GameZone) - This open source repository contains collection of games build on basic tech stacks in web development .
+Use your creativity and build your own game and contribute to the repository by making PR🎮
+* 【2023-05-22】[DSC-JSS-NOIDA / blogzen](https://github.com/DSC-JSS-NOIDA/blogzen) - A collection of resources categorised by tech domains, languages, expertise and much more.
+Blogzen gives you a quick access to all the resources that you could need at a single place, with a click!
 * 【2023-05-21】[CodeWithHarry / chatgpt-clone-youtube](https://github.com/CodeWithHarry/chatgpt-clone-youtube) - CodeWithHarry YouTube video code for ChatGPT Clone
 * 【2023-05-21】[Coding-Club-IITG / Open-Source-Tasks-2023](https://github.com/Coding-Club-IITG/Open-Source-Tasks-2023) -
 * 【2023-05-21】[end-4 / dots-hyprland](https://github.com/end-4/dots-hyprland) - unleashing the power of eww!